Is Tokyo Worth It with Kids? (Quick Answer)

 Shinjuku can be overwhelming, but it is not impossible.
 The trick is to treat it as a short, planned stop rather than a place to wander all day.
 Go earlier, know your exit, choose one main goal, and have a break location ready before you arrive.

-For younger children, Shinjuku Gyoen and department store baby rooms are much more useful than trying to push through the busiest nightlife streets.
-For older kids, the lights and energy can be exciting, especially if you keep the visit short.
+For younger children, Shinjuku Gyoen and department store baby rooms are much more useful than the busiest nightlife streets.
+For older kids, the lights and energy can be exciting — especially if you keep the visit short.

 Is Tokyo Better with a Stroller or Baby Carrier?